SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

   - Click on Remix Basics.
   - Start the tutorial and finish all lessons of Remix Basics.

-Here is a preview on how to do it.
+Here is a preview of how to do it.
 ![gif](https://cdn-celo-101-dacade.netlify.app/celo_2_1_remix_basics.gif)

-Considering you have understood how the Remix IDE works, let's build our smart contract by create a Soliidity file: called AgroCelo.sol
+Considering you have understood how the Remix IDE works, let's build our smart contract by creating a Solidity file: called AgroCelo.sol

   - Go to remix.ethereum.org,
   - Create a new file,
   - Name it AgroCelo.sol.
-You can give it any name you want but lets stick to AgroCelo.sol.
+You can give it any name you want but let's stick to AgroCelo.sol.
   - Open that file.
-The .sol extension indicates that it is a Solididty file.
+The .sol extension indicates that it is a Solidity file.

-On the first line of your AgroCelo.sol lets include a statement that specifies the license under which the code is being released.
+On the first line of your AgroCelo.sol let's include a statement that specifies the license under which the code is being released.

 ```solidity
 // SPDX-License-Identifier: MIT